 In addition to stepping down from Livestrong, Armstrong was also dropped by several sponsors.
-Nike Inc. (NKE) pulled its support for him one week after the USADA report.
+Nike Inc. (NKE:US) pulled its support for him one week after the USADA report.

 A week later, Oakley Inc. severed its “long-standing relationship” with Armstrong to become the last big company to fall in the cyclist’s sponsor lineup.
 Anheuser-Busch InBev NV (ABI), Trek Bicycle Corp., and energy supplement makers FRS and Honey Stinger also dropped the athlete.